pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 DELEG-aware authoritative servers act differently when handling queries from DELEG-unaware clients (those with DE=0) than from DELEG-aware clients (those with DE=1).

 The server MUST copy the value of the DE bit from the query into the response.
-(TODO: not really necessary protocol-wise, but might be nice for monitoring the deployment?)

 ### DELEG-unaware Clients